Cohen Again Denies He Made Prague Visit During Trump Campaign

-Michael Cohen is denying a new McClatchy report which said that the Mueller investigation has uncovered evidence that he visited Prague in the summer of 2016, which, if true, may confirm one of the key claims made in infamous dossier written by former British spy Christopher Steele.
+Michael Cohen is denying a new McClatchy report which said that the Mueller investigation has uncovered evidence that he visited Prague in summer 2016, which, if true, may confirm one of the key claims made in infamous Steele dossier.
 Cohen, President Trump’s longtime personal lawyer and fixer, tweeted on Saturday that the story was “bad reporting, bad information and [a] bad story.”

 “No matter how many times or ways they write it, I have never been to Prague,” he continued.
 “I was in LA with my son.
 Proven!”

-One of the unconfirmed claims made in the controversial Steele dossier is that Cohen traveled to Prague in 2016 to meet with a representative from the Kremlin to discuss Russia’s meddling in the U.S. presidential election — an allegation that Cohen has repeatedly and vehemently denied, launched two lawsuits over, and offered up photos of his passport to refute:
+One of the biggest unconfirmed claims made in the controversial dossier written by former British spy Christopher Steele is that Cohen traveled to Prague in 2016 to meet with a representative from the Kremlin to discuss Russia’s meddling in the U.S. presidential election.
+It’s also an allegation that Cohen has repeatedly and vehemently denied, launched two lawsuits over, and offered up photos of his passport to refute:

 According to McClatchy reporter Peter Stone, Cohen “secretly made a late-summer trip to Prague during the 2016 presidential campaign, according to two sources familiar with the matter”: